DataDog/integrations-extras/split-rum/README.md

 Feature flag tracking is available in the RUM Browser SDK.
 For detailed setup instructions, see the [Getting started with Feature Flag data in RUM][3] guide.

-1. Update your Browser RUM SDK version to 4.25.0 or above.
+1. Update your Browser RUM SDK version to 4.25.0 or later.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.
 3. Initialize Split SDK and create an impression listener, reporting feature flag evaluations to Datadog using the following snippet of code: